panosoft/elm-utils/readme.md

 y =
 	Nothing ?= -1
 ```

 > Lazy version of ?= operator.
 (Since Elm is eager).

-This is important if the default is a `Debug.crash`.
+This is important if the default is a `Debug.crash` (or any side-effect function).
 You don't want it to be evaluated until it's needed.
 Since Elm is not lazy, we need to have
 special version of this.

 ```elm